Felix Orji: Episcopacy

 In 2011, Orji was elected a suffragan bishop for CANA.
 He was consecrated by Church of Nigeria Primate Nicholas Okoh alongside fellow CANA Bishop Julian Dobbs on September 25, 2011, at the Archbishop Vining Memorial Church Cathedral in Lagos.
 In 2013, churches remaining in CANA were divided into three dioceses, with Orji becoming diocesan bishop of CANA West.
 St. Francis became the diocese's cathedral, and Orji stepped down as dean in 2016 so that he could focus full-time on his episcopal ministry.
 Orji is also bishop protector of the Society of St. Benedict, a dispersed Benedictine order in the Diocese of All Nations.

 In 2019, conflict arose between the CON and ACNA leadership.
 That January, the CON bishops elected four suffragan bishops to serve in the Missionary Diocese of the Trinity, but this election was not submitted to the ACNA college of bishops for consent according to ACNA's canons, with the result that the four bishops, upon consecration, would not be seated in the ACNA.
 The election of the bishops was also not done in consultation with CANA's missionary bishop, Julian Dobbs, or Orji.
 Dobbs and Orji commented at the time: "This does not directly affect the mission and ministry of the other CANA dioceses.
 While we are disappointed by the way this election process has unfolded, this is not a situation that affects our local parishes and their commitment to making disciples and followers of Jesus."

 Amid the controversy, the dual ACNA-CON jurisdiction came to an end.
 CANA West, which was composed of a mixture of Nigerian and Anglo-American adherents, and the Missionary Diocese of the Trinity, which was primarily composed of Nigerian immigrants, remained in the Church of Nigeria.

 In October 2020, CANA was replaced as a corporate entity by CONNAM (with the two constituent dioceses of the West and the Trinity), and Orji was designated CONNAM's coordinating bishop.
 CON Primate Henry Ndukuba joined Orji to dedicate the diocese's new cathedral in Houston in 2021.
+In 2021, Ojri opposed the ordination of women to Holy Orders, as deacons, priests, or bishops.